 - Increasing direct applicability to nursing practice

-- Focused mentor meetings on career and professional development
+- Focusing mentor meetings on career and professional development

-Our evaluations also have helped us show the value of this great program as, over the last ten years, we have decreased turnover among new graduate nurses:
+Evaluations have also helped us show the value of this great program, as over the last 10 years we have decreased turnover among new graduate nurses.

-- One year turnover rates: reduced from 36% to less than 6%
+- One-year turnover rate: reduced from 36% to less than 6%